johntrimble/johntrimble.github.io/_drafts/arcface-margin-loss.md

         return logits
 ```

 Understanding how this particular linear layer works turns out to be critical to understanding how ArcFace is going to help us later.
-To make life easier, we are going to assume we aren't using a bias (though we will look at what happens if one is included later).
+To make life easier, we are going to assume we aren't using a bias.
 The math for this linear layer is pretty striaightfoward:

 $$
 z = x \cdot W^T